 The final draft of the report is complete, and was presented to the COG General Forum at its January 27, 2020 meeting.
 The Forum accepted the report and referred it to its member municipalities for their review and comments.
 Municipal comments were returned to COG by March 17, 2020, and were incorporated into the report as Appendix C. Due to the community meeting changes because of COVID-19, all public in-person meetings were canceled through the end of April.
 Therefore, all General Forum responsibilities were transferred to the Executive Committee on March 16, and at the March 17 Executive Committee meeting, the group approved, by resolution, the Centre Region Parks, Recreation, and Open Space Plan.

 The Centre Region Parks and Recreation Authority accepted the final report from COG Executive Committee and approved it, via resolution, at its March 19, 2020 meeting..
-Authorithy members, through some work sessions with Agency staff, will begin to set an implementation timeline for the report's Action Plan later this in 2020.
+Authorithy members, through some work sessions with Agency staff, will begin to set an implementation timeline for the report's Action Plan in 2020-2021.